 - Regular Brushing: Regular combing or brushing is absolutely essential for cats of all hair types, but rubber-type brushes are especially useful.
-I've tried using synthetic bristle brushes on my cat, but they don't seem to pick up hair, so I've switch to rubber brushes like the CELEMOON (find on Amazon)—this one is gentle and she prefers it because her hair and body is thin.
+I've tried using synthetic bristle brushes on my cat, but they don't seem to pick up hair, so I've switched to rubber brushes like the CELEMOON (found on Amazon)—this one is gentle and she prefers it because her hair and body are thin.
 Try to brush your cat once a day.
 If they are opposed to brushing, consider rewarding them with treats as they get used to it.
-If your cat's hair is too much to handle, consider sending your kitty to a stress-free-handling groomer.
+If your cat's hair is too much to handle, consider sending your kitty to a stress-free handling groomer.
 Note: Warm weather can increase shedding.

 - Proper Nutrition: Certain cat food companies provide special hairball formulas which can help them to pass through the cat's GI tract.
 Also be sure your cat is on high-quality food and receiving adequate nutrition for optimal hair health as malnutrition can contribute to hair loss.
 Foods with high fiber content generally increase GI tract motility.
 You can also offer them kitty grass which provides extra fiber.
 Note: Always offer your cat fresh water!

-- Regular Health Checks: Have your cat seen by the vet at least annually—various illnesses such as thyroid issues can cause hair loss—which further lead to the unwanted ingestion of hair.
-Symptoms of inflammatory bowel disease and intestinal lymphoma may causes similar symptoms but have higher consequences.
+- Regular Health Checks: Have your cat seen by the vet at least annually, as various illnesses such as thyroid issues can cause hair loss—which further leads to the unwanted ingestion of hair.
+Symptoms of inflammatory bowel disease and intestinal lymphoma may cause similar symptoms but have higher consequences.

 - Reduce Stress: Stress can cause excessive hair loss as well as excessive or compulsive grooming and hair ingestion.
 Reduce stress by removing the stressors or offering them sanctuary.